yulizhou/leetcode-exercise/README.md

 ## 47. Permutations II
 This problem is similar to the above.
 The only difference is to use `set` and an `if` to make sure the uniqueness.

+## 48. Rotate Image
+There are several ways to do this.
+The simpliest way I found is to transpose first and then reverse each row.

 ## 53. Maximum Subarray
 [Reference](https://discuss.leetcode.com/topic/5000/accepted-o-n-solution-in-java)
 Best solution so far is from Jon Bentley's code in 1984.
 The post explains it well.